grnet/okeanos-LoD/CI/master/README.md

 ./destroy.sh <okeanos-token> <public_key_path> <private_key_path>
 ```

-will destroy the Central VM and release its resources(a public ip).
+will destroy everything that has been created with `create.sh` script.

 # Usage for Continuous Integration
 To use these scripts for Continuous Integration, simply run